United States Armed Forces School of Music: The Army School of Music

-On 24 July 1943 sites were approved by Lt.
+On 24 July 1943, sites were approved by Lt.
 General Somervell for two band training units.
-One was located at the Signal Corps Replacement Training Center, Fort Crowder, Missouri, and the other at the Quartermaster Replacement Training Center, Fort Lee, Virginia.
+One was located at the Signal Corps Replacement Training Center, Camp Crowder, Missouri, and the other at the Quartermaster Replacement Training Center, Camp Lee, Virginia.
 Becoming operative about 1 September 1943, the Adjutant General assigned 20 enlisted men on alternate weeks beginning with the weeks during July and August 1943 who were "earmarked" for the bandsman course.
 Approximately 160 bandsmen were trained during each training cycle.
 One commissioned officer was in charge of the course.
 The training was run concurrently with the regular basic training of soldiers.

-The band training units were organized by the Chief of the Music Section, Special Services Division and music officers were placed in charge of each installation.
+The band training units were organized by Lt.
+Colonel Howard C. Bronson, Chief of the Music Section, Special Services Division and music officers were placed in charge of each installation.
 The training program and all curricular material was prepared by the Music Section, Special Services Division.
 After training what the Army considered to be enough bandmasters, the school was again closed on 1 January 1944.
 Bandsmen for the Army received on-the-job training for the next several years and there were no advanced-level course for bandmasters or senior enlisted leaders.

-The Army began consolidating musical training with the Navy in 1951, but maintained separate, Army-only bandsmen courses at several other locations until January 1956.
-Since 1956 the Army has conducted musical training only in conjunction with the Navy School of Music.
+In 1950, Secretary of Defense Louis A. Johnson ordered the Army and the Navy to combine their music programs.
+The Army began consolidating musical training with the Navy in 1951 at Anacostia Naval Shipyards, but maintained separate, Army-only bandsmen courses at several other locations until January 1956.
+From 1956 until 2010, the Army has conducted musical training only in conjunction with the Navy School of Music.
 Combined training of music warrant officers and enlisted bandsmen at the Band Training Unit, Camp Lee, Virginia.

-The Navy retains control over training and administration and "owns" the curriculum; the commanding officer, executive officer, and training officer (with the exception of one Marine Corps officer) have always been Navy officers.
-The Army contingent was designated "U.S. Army Element School of Music" in 1951; however, due to recent force-structure realignment, the Army contingent was redesignated "U.S. Army School of Music" in 2005.
+The Navy retained control over training, administration and curriculum; the commanding officer, executive officer, and training officer at the Navy School of Music (with the exception of one Marine Corps officer) have always been Navy officers.
+The Army contingent was designated "U.S. Army Element School of Music" in 1951; however, due to force-structure realignment, the Army contingent was redesignated "U.S. Army School of Music" in 2005.